gvalkov/tornado-http-auth/README.rst

 Digest and basic authentication for the Tornado_ web framework.
-Based on code and ideas in Twisted's cred_.
+Based on code and ideas from Twisted's cred_.

 Installation